rohan-varma/python-gil/post.md

 #### What does the GIL do?

 Simply put, the GIL is a lock around the interpreter.
 Any thread wishing to execute Python bytecode (i.e., run it through the interpreter) must hold the GIL in order to do so.
 This means that at most one thread can be executing Python bytecode at any given moment.
-This effectively serializes portions of multithreaded programs where each thread is executing bytecode.
+This effectively serializes portions of multithreaded programs where each thread is executing Python bytecode.
 To allow other threads to run, the thread holding the GIL releases it periodically - both voluntarily when it no longer needs it and involuntarily after a certain interval.

 #### Why does Python have a GIL?